 I’m a reporter for the The Wall Street Journal in New York.

 I previously worked for the AP as a legislative relief reporter and for the Wisconsin Center for Investigative Journalism as a data journalist.
 Before that, I spent a summer interning with the Pulitzer Prize-winning investigative reporting team of the Milwaukee Journal Sentinel, where I broke the story of an inmate dying of dehydration in Milwaukee County Sheriff David Clarke Jr.’s jail.
-I’ve also written for PolitiFact Wisconsin, interned with The Progressive magazine and was part of #ONA16’s student newsroom in Denver.
+I’ve also written for PolitiFact Wisconsin and was part of #ONA16’s student newsroom in Denver.

 Before becoming a journalist, I worked as a CPA and auditor at PwC in New York and Boston.
 I have graduate degrees in journalism and business from the University of Wisconsin and a bachelor’s degree from its business school.